Comparative Effectiveness & Implementation Research Training Program Admissions

 - students matriculated in another postgraduate program who take courses as electives

-To take an individual course from our program as a for-credit elective toward your current master’s degree or PhD or as a stand-alone training opportunity, please contact Natalia Irvine, senior research coordinator, at firstname.lastname@example.org.
+To take an individual course from our program as a for-credit elective toward your current master’s degree or PhD or as a stand-alone training opportunity, please contact Natalia Irvine, research project manager, at firstname.lastname@example.org.

 You can schedule a meeting with program director Maria R. Khan, PhD, MPH, to decide whether this program is a good fit for you and your research and career goals.
 To do so, contact Ms. Irvine at email@example.com.